 - Ensure that your child reads daily for a minimum of 25 minutes when at home, then summarises their reading

 - Ensure your child has access to the internet for Hegarty maths, or send them to home study club if needed

 - Check your child’s quiz books and reading summary book

-- Orally test your child on their quiz book and/or knowledge organisers
+- Orally test your child on their quiz book

 - Provide a calm quiet space to complete home study, free from distractions such as TV, mobile phones or the internet (except for Hegarty maths!)

 - Ensure that your child is asleep by 9:30 - 10:00pm and that they have no access to electronic equipment in their bedroom.